pecknigel/learning-resources/resources.md

 [Strapi Quick Start Guide](https://docs.strapi.io/dev-docs/quick-start)
 docs.strapi.io/dev-docs/quick-start

-Integrate it with a Node.js command line script to generate Markdown and practice with `fetch` or whatever else you can think of.
+Integrate it with a Node.js command line script to generate HTML or Markdown for your site, practice with `fetch` to query the API, or whatever else you can think of.

 ## Standards and Governance